 The following section provides context for C/CAG as an agency, the equity connections to its program areas, and an understanding of C/CAG's equity strengths, gaps, and opportunities.
-It also includes a snapshot of what other agencies outside of San Mateo County are doing to advance equity, including some of the strengths and challenges of their own.
+It also includes a snapshot of the equity-advancement experience of other agencies outside of San Mateo County.
 The conversations and content that this section represents was layered upon the community context in the prior section to arrive at C/CAG's Equity Commitment, Definition, Approach, Goals, Intended Outcomes, & Actions